 Forming an Islamic Council

 By 1976 the community had grown considerably and the leaders decided to set up a three-tier structure of local Islamic societies at grass roots level, State Islamic Councils as state umbrella bodies and a federal body to be named the Australian Federation of Islamic Councils (AFIC).
-This structure provides for an inclusive organization that represent the diverse Muslim communities of the time and the future.
+This structure provides for an inclusive organisation that represent the diverse Muslim communities of the time and the future.

 The Executive Committee